secdev/scapy/doc/scapy/advanced_usage.rst

 #. | **Make applications**

-   Write some small applications which function as either a service or a client and use the scapy SOME/IP implementation to communicate with the client or the server.
+   Write some small applications which function as either a service or a client and use the Scapy SOME/IP implementation to communicate with the client or the server.
 Examples for vsomeip applications are available on the vsomeip github wiki page (``https://github.com/GENIVI/vsomeip/wiki/vsomeip-in-10-minutes``).